Please feel free to reach out if your question is not addressed below.

 Please refer to the Undergraduate Sessional Dates got information about course and enrolment deadlines.

-Can I put my name on a waitlist to get into a Communication Studies course?
+Can I put my name on a waitlist to get into a Communication & Media Studies course?

 Some of our courses offer a waitlist.
 Students should contact our department to place their name on a waitlist.
 Please note that waitlists do not guarantee entry into a course; students who place their name on a waitlist will be contacted if space in a course becomes available.